akaFACET/WeatherApp/README.md

 ## WeatherApp
 This is a sample Android app for viewing weather forecast using gps location or simple network request.

 [GET .APK](https://github.com/akaFACET/WeatherApp/raw/master/app/release/app-release.apk)

+If you want to build a project please put your api key into **gradle.properties** file.
+Api key you can get on https://openweathermap.org/api

 ## Using: